Firefighters work a structure fire on W. 3rd Street - NewsBreak

 Firefighters work a structure fire on W. 3rd Street

 Junction City firefighters responded early Friday morning to 124 W. 3rd for a structure fire.
-Fire Chief Jason Lankas said upon arrival they...littleapplepost.com
+Fire Chief Jason Lankas said upon arrival they...jcpost.com

 Junction City firefighters responded early Friday morning to 124 W. 3rd for a structure fire.
-Fire Chief Jason Lankas said upon arrival they...littleapplepost.com
+Fire Chief Jason Lankas said upon arrival they...jcpost.com

 Comments / 0